5 Questions To Ask When Something Just Doesn't Feel Right

-Everything was perfect on paper: lots of benefits, giving to others so that I felt purposeful, and plenty of security.
-Everything seemed fine — tough, but fine.
-Then, there was a little voice that chided, “Keep looking.”
+Everything was perfect on paper, making it easy to convince myself and others that everything was fine.
+Tough, but fine.
+But there was always a little voice that chided, “Keep looking.”

 1. What is the real cause of my discontent?